 - Choosing the correct health insurance (i.e., Medicare v.
 HMO/PPO) will often dictate your medical choices in a time of crises.

 - Going through the process with an aging loved one can be very, very difficult.
 You are alone in an unfamiliar system where getting clear answers and good care for your loved one is very difficult.

 Learn How We Make Sure You Don't Get Lost In the System

 With the Life Care Plan, you will get the peace of mind that comes from knowing that you or your loved one is safe, getting the right care, and that you will have a place to turn for health care, asset protection, legal and other concerns.

 To avoid getting lost in the system, the best time to enter into a Life Care Plan is when you or your loved one start experiencing physical or mental impairment, with or without formal diagnosis.
-Our Life Care Planning team will work to help assess your family’s situation, keep the entire family protected and safe, and provide the guidance needed as you travel through the elder care process.
+Our Elder Care Navigation team will work to help assess your family’s situation, keep the entire family protected and safe, and provide the guidance needed as you travel through the elder care process.